pyth-network/pyth-gitbook/metrics/kpi/kpi.md

 Every month, the Pyth contributors collect informative data points on the network, its growth, as well as its performance.

+**Disclaimer**

+All data points shown in the charts and graphs are just rough approximations of the overall performance of Pyth.
+Due to its permissionless nature, any dApp can plug and integrate with Pyth without letting the Pyth contributors know about it.
+Certain information such as dApps TVS, Trading Volume and Total Integrations may provide incomplete depiction of the Pyth metrics.

 - **Data Publishers**

 Data is king, and the Pyth network stands committed to onboarding only high-quality data sources and establishing a natural bridge — without intermediaries — between these sources and the end-users.